Sign-In Method Not Allowed: Contact Network Administrator

 - On the other pane, Add the User of Group that you want

-Alternatively, if the user is denied logon access to the server, you will need to remove the user from the list of denied logon access.
-To do this, launch the GPO and follow the path to have this fixed.
+If the user is denied login access to the server.
+You must remove the user from the list of denied login access.
+To do this, launch the GPO and follow the path to fix this.

 Enter "secpol.msc" in the Run dialog box or Contona Window.